-(front) (back)

-Clean-Ups For Mater Quality

-Fight Water Pollution in the Streets Near Your Home

-TO VOLUNTEER CALL

-SPONSORED BY

-Please help-You can do your part-it's easy.

-HOW: Rake/sweep decaying leaves, branches and dirt from the curbs, streets and boulevards in front of your home.

-WHEN: Immediately after the leaves fall, before the street sweeper comes and before rain washes it away into your lake, river or stream.

-WHY: Leaves and other organic materials contain phosphorus that causes excessive algae growth and oxygen depletion.
-By raking and bagging leaves and debris in and near our streets, we can reduce the phosphorus pollution in our lakes, rivers and streams.

-WHAT TO DO: Bag it, and take it to the compost site or save them for a Community Clean-Ups for Water Quality pickup day if an event is planned for your city.

-mail Address
+- SAMPLE DOOR HANGER -

-Want to do more?

-Here's what you can do to reduce phosphorus pollution in your neighborhood year-round:

-- Remember that your street is a tributary to your local lake or river.
-It is unlawful to put anything on the street that you cannot put in the water. - Rake and sweep street curbs BEFORE spring rains wash debris into sewers. - Growing cities don't always have the budget, staff, or equipment to collect street debris in a timely manner.
+(front) (back) Fight Water Pollution in the Streets Near Your Home Want to do more?
+Here's what you can do to reduce phosphorus pollution in your DATE neighborhood year-round: Remember that your street is a tributary to your local lake or river.
+It is unlawful to put anything on the street that you cannot put in the water.
+Rake and sweep street curbs BEFORE spring rains wash debris into sewers.
+Growing cities don't always have the budget, staff, or equipment to collect street debris in a timely manner.
 Keep organic debris (leaves, grass, branches, dirt) off the street in front of your house.
-Sweep up after wind affix stamp

-- Always mow away from the street. - Scoop the poop!
-Pet waste adds nutrients and bacteria to our waters. - Sweep fertilizers off sidewalks and driveways and dispose of properly. - Rake fall leaves before rainfall or before the first snowfall. - Use sand or rock grit on icy sidewalks in winter instead of salt which enhances phosphorus pollution problems in lakes.
+Sweep up after wind storms.
+Always mow away from the street.
+Scoop the poop!
+Pet waste adds nutrients and bacteria to our waters.
+Sweep fertilizers off side- walks and driveways and dispose of properly.
+Rake fall leaves before rainfall or before the first snowfall.
+Use sand or rock grit on icy sidewalks in winter instead of salt which enhances phos- phorus pollution problems in lakes.
+Please mail this card back to us so we can give you credit for your work.
+Please tell us how many bags of debris you collected: work.
+Please tell us how many bags of debris you collected: bags of debris bags of debris You can also enter this information online at www.freshwater.org Community Clean-Ups for Water Quality.
+Find your community and record your information.
+Name Address City/State/Zip Email Address Community Clean-Ups for Water Quality stamp stamp stamp stamp stamp stamp stamp stamp stamp stamp stamp

-SPONSORING ORGANIZATION'S MAILING LABEL

-Please mail this card back to us so we can give you credit for your
+- SAMPLE CITY PROCLAMATION -